liyizhou/charter/README.md

   categorized into congestion and non-congestion losses.
 The losses that cannot be positively identified as non-congestion losses are relayed as congestion events to the end-to-end congestion control.
-  Circuit breakers (RFC 8084) may be employed to further protect against congestion collapse.
+  Circuit breakers (RFC 8084) may be employed on the LOOPS tunnel to further protect against congestion collapse.

 The LOOPS protocol will need to run embedded into a variety of tunneling protocols.
 To this end, LOOPS will be defined on a generic